A zero-sum game between a singular stochastic controller and a discretionary stopper: A verification theorem

 \section{A verification theorem}

-Before addressing the main result on this section, namely Proposition~\ref{prop:VT}, we consider the following result, which is concerned with the construction of the process $\xi^*$ that is part of the optimal strategy associated with a given generator.
+Before addressing the main result on this section, namely Theorem~\ref{prop:VT}, we consider the following result, which is concerned with the construction of the process $\xi^*$ that is part of the optimal strategy associated with a given function satisfying the requirements of Definition~\ref{u}.
 The main idea of its proof is to paste solutions to (\ref{X}) that are reflecting in appropriate boundary points.